Updated: Aug 6

-After a good warm and a number of practices jumps at a lower height (you can perform ‘air’ jumps or squat jumps as primers), adopt a shoulder width stance about a foot away from the object.
+After a warm and a few practice jumps (preferably on a lower-height object), adopt a shoulder-width stance about a foot away from the object.

-Using your arms to generate a bit upward ‘umph!’ explosively power though the quads and perform a double footed jump onto the object.
-Both feet should be on the object – not just your toes – and planted firmly, your knees bent and arms out for balance.
+Using your arms to generate momentum, explosively power through the quads and perform a double-footed jump onto the object.
+Both feet should be on the box – not just your toes – and planted firmly.

 Now stand up.